webdesigns23/se-sql-creating-data-technical-lesson/README.md

 ### Step 4: Modify data (UPDATE).

 Let’s say Devon updated their email address.
-You can reflect this change with an `UPDATE`:
+You can reflect this change with an `UPDATE` and commit:

 ```python
 cur.execute("""